Special Needs Dentistry FAQ

 Can my child return to school after his or her appointment?

 It depends.
-If your child’s procedure was able to be performed with only numbing agents (like lidocaine) or nitrous oxide, it should be fine for your child to resume their regular activities right away.
+If your child’s procedure was performed with only numbing agents (like lidocaine) or nitrous oxide, it should be alright for your child to resume their regular activities right away.
 However, if sedation is required, your child will be too drowsy to return to school after his or her appointment.
-It also may take a few hours for any numbing agents to wear off, making speech, eating, and drinking challenging.
+Please be aware that it may take a few hours for any numbing agents to wear off, making speech, eating, and drinking challenging.